geohotstan/tinycorp-meetings/2024-12-02/README.md

 - **00:00:00 Introductions and NEW TINYCORP EMPLOYEE!!!** New intern Wpmed joins for WEBGPU work.

-- **00:01:30 Geohot's WEBGPU Plan** How to prevent "shittification" of the AI internet.
+- **00:01:30 Geohot's WEBGPU Plan** How to prevent "enshittification" of the AI internet.

 - **00:05:50 WEBGPU Benchmarks** Plans for WEBGPU performance tracking.